The Best Burgers in Kreuzberg

 Points of Interest:

 - Görlitzer Park is basically across the street.
-A famous park in Berlin, it comes complete with petting zoo, sports fields, small lake and u-Bahn station.
+A famous park in Berlin, it comes complete with a petting zoo, sports fields, a small lake and u-Bahn station.

 Loui’s Burger is a little further out in Bergmannkiez, away from what most tourists know and consider to be Kreuzberg.
 But this place is no doubt a Kreuzberg burger joint.
 The staff are non-German, the kitchen is behind the counter and the drinks are inside a fridge where you help yourself.
 Over in one corner was a customer on their MacBook, possibly writing the next blockbuster movie or best-selling novel.

 Loui’s Burger – Menu Photograph by D.I.
 Jolly

 The menu is cool.
 I really like alternative combinations, so I went with the Salami Burger with some sweet potato fries and onion rings.
 The patty crumbled slightly, the way homemade patties do, which I always take as a good sign.
 I particularly liked the onion rings.
 Not because they were anything special, but because they were exactly the kind of greasy onion rings I wanted with my burger.
 They did exactly what I was hoping for and I liked that.

 Loui’s Burger – Burger S. Potato Fries Onion rings Photograph by D.I.
 Jolly